Mereddy10/MentorConnect/README.md

    Receive alerts when a student applies for a project or schedules a meeting.

 7. **Faculty Profile**
-   Faculty can update designation, experience, email, and view students under their mentorship.
+   Faculty can update designation, experience, email, projects etc.

 ---